Valluri-Nagalakshmi/Android/ART.md

 1. App’s bytecode (.dex) is interpreted or compiled at runtime.
 2. Every time you launch the app, DVM needs to:
    - Parse the bytecode.
+Parsing means reading, analyzing, and understanding the structure and contents of a file to process it correctly.
+Parsing is mandatory before the code can be executed.
+   - DVM must load and understand the entire .dex file to execute it.
+   - This step consumes CPU and memory.

    - Compile parts of the code (JIT).
    - This process repeats every time the app runs.
 3. This causes:
    - Slower app start (compilation + interpretation needed).
    - Higher CPU usage at runtime.
+DVM does not generate .oat files.
+It directly loads and runs .dex files every time the app is launched.

 ## In ART with AOT:
 1. During app installation: